Balancing Fibromyalgia and Parenthood

 Fibromyalgia During Pregnancy

-The effects of FMS pain during pregnancy is inconclusive.
+The effects of FMS pain during pregnancy are inconclusive.
 One study found that pregnant women with FMS reported increased stiffness, pain and tiredness levels than pregnant women without FMS.

 On the other hand, some doctors argue that certain FMS symptoms disappear during pregnancy due to changes in a woman’s hormones.
 In addition, women with FMS may already be familiar with the aches and pains they will experience in pregnancy because of the familiarity of pain from FMS.